 Every faculty and staff member is committed to academic excellence within a caring environment.
 Essential to this excellence is a system of collaboration developed by our faculty.
 Many teachers take on the various small-group classes within one course; then, the School provides time for them to meet weekly and create a similar syllabus.
 Teachers pool their ideas and together refine content and approaches in every course, every year.

 What does Chapin look for in a teacher?

 Chapin teachers are collaborative by nature.Teachers choose to work at Chapin because they thrive in a collegial work environment where professionals work together to develop creative lesson plans and hone teaching practices to meet the needs of each student.
 Chapin teachers are passionate about their subject matter and about the practice of teaching.
-Each summer, our teachers revise their curricula, develop new courses, and take advantage of professional development funds to deepen their understanding of how young people, and young girls in particular, learn.
+Each summer, our teachers revise their curricula, develop new courses, and take advantage of professional development funds to deepen their understanding of how young people learn.

 Chapin teachers love to work with students beyond the walls of the classroom.
-They serve as advisors to girls in Middle and Upper Schools.
+They serve as advisors to students in Middle and Upper School.
 They advise clubs and coach teams.
-They cheer for student athletes on courts and fields, admire their performances on stage, and accompany students on trips abroad.
+They cheer for student-athletes on courts and fields, admire their performances on stage, and accompany students on trips abroad.

-In short, Chapin teachers are committed to every aspect of a girl's life and to supporting the development of her intellect, her extracurricular interests, and her moral compass.
+In short, Chapin teachers are committed to every aspect of a student's life and to supporting the development of her intellect, extracurricular interests, and moral compass.